Sioux Falls Salvation Army Desperately Needs Red Kettle Bell Ringers - NewsBreak

 The City of Sioux Falls says that residents have 48 hours from the end of a weather event to remove snow and ice from sidewalks.
 Failure to clear sidewalks will result in citations and other costs to the property owner.
 “Ice and snow-covered sidewalks can be hazardous,” said Matt Tobias,...

 Sioux Empire On Tap is back for 2023.
 They will be pouring up good times and great beer at the Sioux Falls Convention Center at the Denny Sanford PREMIER Center, on Saturday, February 18th, 2023.
-Sioux Empire On Tap tickets go on sale Friday, November 25, 2022.
-Just in time...
+Sioux Empire On Tap tickets are on sale now.
+Just in time to make great...

 SDSU Football Rolls Over Delaware in First Playoff Game